paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2012-03-21-the_journey.md

 * **It’s easy to generalise** and America often suffers from this in the eyes of the world.
 When everything is bigger, it’s easier to focus on the extremes, but the greys are numerous and assorted.
 Also: designing for scale is a hard problem.

 * **People are complex**.
 Dismissing people as inauthentic may be foolhardy without first knowing more about them.
-It’s easy to throw around terms like ‘douchebag’, but bravado can be compensating for a deeper insecurity.
+It’s easy to throw around terms like *douchebag*, but bravado can be compensating for a deeper insecurity.
 As [Bruce Springsteen said during his keynote][2] at SXSW:

   > Have iron-clad confidence, but doubt that keeps you awake and alert.
 It keeps you honest.